Cost Reduction Case Interview: Framework, Worked Examples, and Common Traps (2026)

 Operations & Cost Optimization Framework for Case Interviews (2026)

-A practical operations and cost optimization framework for case interviews: cost reduction levers, supply chain analysis, process improvement, and a fully worked manufacturing example.
+Operations and cost optimization framework for case interviews: cost levers, supply chain analysis, process improvement, and a worked example.

 Value Chain Framework for Case Interviews: Diagnose Margin Leaks Fast

-Profitability Case Interview: Structure, Math, and Examples (2026)
+Retail Case Interview: Framework, Omnichannel Strategy, and Worked Examples (2026)